Private cloud becomes possible

 - European and American universities and research centres

-In Italy: INFN (National Institute of Nuclear Physics) adopts OpenStack for private cloud in scientific context.
-First OpenStack deployments in Italian universities and PA in subsequent years.
+In Italy: INFN (National Institute of Nuclear Physics) evaluates OpenStack for private cloud in scientific context.
+First projects open in Italian universities and PA.

 Role in cloud history